Skip to main content

 How much can Boulder homeowners get?

-Based on a median home value of $750,000 in the Boulder area, a typical HECM borrower at current rates might access:
+Based on a median home value of $750,000 in the Boulder area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65